ecg4hypertrophy/DATA/README.md

 ### Label Information:
 - **Label Format:** The label file (`label.xlsx and Test_label.xlsx`) contains binary labels where '1' indicates the presence of a specific condition in the corresponding ECG data.

+### Model Information:
+- **Model Training and Testing:** The code for model training and testing is provided in `model.py`.
+The parameters are based on the complete training set.
+For the publicly available 10,000 training samples, it's recommended to reduce the number of model layers to prevent overfitting.